yuya-s/AGATE/README.md

 ## Codes
 You can find source code that works with each dataset in the AMiner, NBA, and Reddit.
-You can run AGATE by run.sh
+You can run AGATE by executing the scripts in the order described in run.sh
 All hyperparameters are described in setting_param.py.
 MakeSample has codes that create a dataset for a sub-prediction task.
 Model has codes for training methods of each subprediction task.